Ford Puma ST Review & Prices

 MPG, emissions and tax

-The latter is a 1.0-litre petrol engine that makes 170hp and 248Nm of torque.
-It uses a mild hybrid system, which has minor fuel economy benefits, registering 44.8mpg in official figures.
-It’s only available with a seven-speed automatic gearbox, which takes some of the fun out of driving small, fast, practical cars.
+The Puma ST’s 1.0-litre petrol engine makes 170hp and 248Nm of torque.
+It uses a mild hybrid system, which has minor fuel economy benefits, registering 44.8mpg in official tests.
+It’s only available with a seven-speed automatic gearbox, which takes some of the fun out of driving small, fast, practical cars, which are usually most enjoyable with a manual gearbox.

 Safety and security